Woodland activities for children and families

 Build dens.
 Spot wildlife.
 Make natural art.
-We've got plenty of ideas to help families enjoy woods all year round.
+We've got plenty of ideas to help families enjoy woods and the great outdoors all year round.

 Credit: Ben Lee / WTML

-Five woodland activities to try with your family
+Five woodland adventures to try with your family

-So have a go at these ideas and enjoy some quality time in the woods with your family.
+So, have a go at these activities and enjoy some quality time outdoors with your family.

 1. Build a den

 Whether you're building a shelter to protect you from the elements or a secret hide where you can watch wildlife, den building is a fun activity the whole family can enjoy together.
-Not sure where to start?
-Read our den building guide to discover our top tips.
+Before you start, read our den building guide for some useful advice.

 2. Spot wildlife